Gaya3priya/face_attendance/README.md

 ## Prerequisites:
-All the dependencies and required libraries are included in the file [a relative link](requirements.txt)
+All the dependencies and required libraries are included in the file [requirements.txt](requirements.txt)

 ## Objectives of the project:
 #### 1) Capturing faces.